-5 Bird SM, and Harris J (2010) Time to move to presumed consent for organ donation BMJ 340: c2188.
+Bird SM, and Harris J (2010) Time to move to presumed consent for organ donation BMJ 340: c2188.

-- 13 First we suggest that initial assumptions as to the numbers of additional organs that might be obtained in such a way should be modest, if families do indeed continue to feel genuinely free to express any objections they feel.
-It does not automatically follow that families who currently refuse consent to the use of their deceased relative's organs would take a different view under such a system.
-Indeed, if families in such cases felt coerced in any way, then this would potentially render their role meaningless.
-On the other hand, if the effect of any policy change were to change attitudes so that donation were seen as 'natural' or 'normal', hence increasing the likelihood that families would conclude that donation would be in line with their deceased relative's wishes, this would be ethically unproblematic.
-Similarly, if families felt relieved from the requirement actively to make the decision, this too might lead to fewer refusals. - 14 Second, given the strong opposition in some quarters to the notion of any form of opt-out scheme, and the associated concerns that the state (acting through health professionals and the health care system) would be intervening to 'take' organs rather than facilitating their being 'given', there is at least a risk that some degree of trust in the system could be lost.
-In such circumstances, it would be particularly important that systems should be designed in such a way as to minimise such loss of trust, for example by ensuring that those seeking family views are not themselves subject to targets that might be seen as leading to pressure on families. - 15 As we have already shown, there may be a significant difference between how people think or say they will act in particular theoretical situations, and what they actually do if that situation arises (see paragraph 6.19).
+- 11. Second, given the strong opposition in some quarters to the notion of any form of opt-out scheme, and the associated concerns that the state (acting through health professionals and the health care system) would be intervening to 'take' organs rather than facilitating their being 'given', there is at least a risk that some degree of trust in the system could be lost.
+In such circumstances, it would be particularly important that systems should be designed in such a way as to minimise such loss of trust, for example by ensuring that those seeking family views are not themselves subject to targets that might be seen as leading to pressure on families. - 12.
+As we have already shown, there may be a significant difference between how people think or say they will act in particular theoretical situations, and what they actually do if that situation arises (see paragraph 6.19 of the full report).
 We are therefore hesitant to rely on research reporting on how people say they would respond to the introduction of a soft opt-out system including all the protections described above.
-If an opt-out system is introduced in Wales we recommend that this is accompanied by robust research, both on the role of relatives in determining whether organs may be donated, and on the effect that the legislative change (as opposed to any confounding factors such as system changes) has had on the numbers of organs donated.
+At the time of writing our report, we noted that the Welsh Assembly was considering a soft opt-out system of organ donation, due to be implemented in December 2015.
+Post-legislative scrutiny of the impact of the Human Transplantation Act in Wales will provide useful evidence of the effectiveness (or otherwise) of a soft opt-out system.
+While we recognise that waiting for evidence to emerge from the changes to Welsh legislation will take some time, if an opt-out system is introduced in Scotland, we recommend that this is accompanied by robust research, both on the role of relatives in determining whether organs may be donated, and on the effect that the legislative change (as opposed to any confounding factors such as system changes) has had on the numbers of organs donated.
 Such research would provide a clear evidence base for any proposals for change elsewhere in the UK, or indeed further afield.

-Donation of organs and tissue for research
+Donation of organs for tissue for research